Winnykinyumu/Aviation-Accidents-Analysis-using-Pandas/README.md

 - Identifying the aircrafts with least accidents.
 - Identifying aircrafts with the highest record of uninjured passengers among the aircrafts with least accidents.
 - Level of fatalities if aircraft is amateur built.
-- Choosing the low risk aircraft based on model, ameteur built and engine type.
+- Identifying the low risk aircraft based on model, ameteur built and engine type.
 - Relating purpose of flight to the number of accidents.
 - Identifying the most recommendable month for travel.